 Participants and Procedures

 Data from the first 324 participants that enrolled in an ongoing three-armed randomized controlled trial in Dallas, Texas are used for the current cross-sectional study.
-Data collection began in 2018 and additional details about the parent study have been published previously [8].3 Individuals were eligible for the parent trial if they: 1) were released from Dallas County Jail within the past 60 days, 2) anticipated continued residence in the Dallas area for the next year, 3) were enrolled in the Homeless Recovery Program offered at the shelter where the study takes place, 4) were willing to attend in-person baseline, randomization, and follow up assessment visits scheduled at 1-, 3-, and 6-months post randomization, 5) received a score ≥4 on the Rapid Estimate of Adult Literacy in Medicine-Short form [9] indicating an English literacy level greater than the 6th grade,11 and 6) received a score >24 on the Mini-Mental State Exam12 [10, 11], indicating no substantial cognitive impairment.
+Data collection began in 2018 and additional details about the parent study have been published previously.3 Individuals were eligible for the parent trial if they: 1) were released from Dallas County Jail within the past 60 days, 2) anticipated continued residence in the Dallas area for the next year, 3) were enrolled in the Homeless Recovery Program offered at the shelter where the study takes place, 4) were willing to attend in-person baseline, randomization, and follow up assessment visits scheduled at 1-, 3-, and 6-months post randomization, 5) received a score ≥4 on the Rapid Estimate of Adult Literacy in Medicine-Short form11 indicating an English literacy level greater than the 6th grade, and 6) received a score >24 on the Mini-Mental State Exam,12 indicating no substantial cognitive impairment.

 Upon release from Dallas County Jail, individuals who reported being homeless received a flyer that briefly described the study.
 Interested individuals were screened by study staff at the shelter, and those who qualified for the study completed the informed consent and were asked to complete a series of baseline questionnaires on tablet computer.
 Participants were then scheduled for a randomization visit approximately 72 hours after the baseline visit and were randomized into one of three study conditions.
 Participants were compensated for completing each in-person visit.
 The University of Oklahoma Health Sciences Center and University of Texas Health Sciences Center Institutional Review Boards approved the study procedures.